alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 ---

-Unfortunately it’s g++ that is standard-conforming here.
-The C++ standard requires `fs::path` to garble text by default in a UTF-8 based Windows program, because the specification stems from before Windows got UTF-8 support in June 2019, i.e. before there was a *process* ANSI codepage.
 The ridiculous required text garbling &mdash; it would have been a single word fix in the standard, “system” → “process” &mdash; affects

-* the constructors;
+* the `fs::path` constructors;
 * assignment via `=`;
 * parts assembly via `/`, `/=`, `+`, `+=`, `.append` and `.concat`;
 * the `.string()` result;